mozaik-association/mozaik/docs/2Structure_module.md

 This feature allows you to add/modify/delete the different legislatures of the country.

-When a mandate is created a legislature will be bound to that mandate thanks to the mandates module of Moziak.
+When a mandate is created a legislature will be bound to that mandate thanks to the mandates module of Mozaik.

 <figure markdown>
 ![screenshot 54](img/screen54.png)